 - The long: Everything.

-Since you’re in no way limited to store shelves you have an advantage to promote just about anything and everything during the holiday sales event.
+Since you’re in no way limited to store shelves you have the advantage to promote just about anything and everything during the holiday sales event.
 Even if an item isn’t at a deep discount it’s likely to be bought because there are tons of coupons going into play.

-According to LarrysWorld, these were the most sought after items:
+According to LarrysWorld, these were the most sought-after items:

 - Sporting goods

 Of these items, it usually comes to what you could expect: TV’s, laptops, cameras, video game consoles, tablets, phones, and more.

 What I would suggest is to take a look at what’s being posted on CyberMonday.com.